microtrain/bootcamp/06-CSS/03-Gulp.md

 # Gulp

 Gulp allows you to build workflows for optimizing your frontend assets.
-As with SASS you can create a wathcer to auto build on save.
-GUlp offers additional feature such combining and minifing files.
+As with SASS you can create a watcher to auto build on save.
+GUlp offers additional feature such combining and minifying files.
 Since Gulp is a JavaScript package and the config file is written in JavaScript you can add any functionality you want.

 Globally install Gulp